defold/doc/docs/en/manuals/live-update.md

 ### Caveats
 There are a few gotchas that might be good to know if you plan to use this feature to store a new manifest with Live update.
-* It is only possible to add or modify resources to collection proxies that are tagged as `Exclude` in the new manifest.
+* It is only possible to add or modify resources referenced by collection proxies that are tagged as `Exclude` in the new manifest.
 No changes should be made to already bundled resources or resources not in excluded collection proxies.
-For example, doing changes in a script that is referenced by a bundled collection will cause the resource system to look for that resource in the bundle data archive.
-But since the game bundle was not shipped with this changed script the resource will not be found and consequently cannot be loaded.
+For example, doing changes in a script that is referenced by a bundled collection will cause the resource system to look for that resource in the bundled data archive.
+But since the shipped game bundle has not changed (only the manifest has) the changed script will not be found and consequently cannot be loaded.

-[//]: # (SDFSFGFDGDGFG maybe the one above instead?* It is only possible to add or modify resources referenced by collection proxies that were tagged as `Exclude` in the original bundle.
-For example, doing changes in a script that is referenced by a collection proxy NOT tagged as `Exclude` will cause the resource system to look for the resource in the bundle.
-But since the game bundle was not shipped with this changed script the resource will not be found and consequently cannot be loaded.)
 * Even though this feature allows you to quickly push bug fixes or new features to a live game without doing a full app store release, it should be used with care.
 Pushing out a new manifest should involve the same processes as when doing a full release with everything that that entails (testing, QA, etc.).

 ## Setting up Amazon Web Service